An annuity is an insurance product that can help you save for retirement or pay expenses in retirement.

 What are the advantages of an annuity?

-Similar to an IRA, a deferred annuity lets you save for retirement and put off taxes on your earnings until you make withdrawals.
+Similar to an IRA, a variable annuity lets you save for retirement and put off taxes on your earnings until you make withdrawals.
 By deferring taxes, you can enhance compounded earnings growth and potentially end up with a bigger nest egg.

-On the other hand, an advantage of an IRA compared with a deferred annuity is that you may be able to take a tax deduction for money you contribute to an IRA.
+On the other hand, an advantage of an IRA compared with a variable annuity is that you may be able to take a tax deduction for money you contribute to an IRA.
 You generally can't take a deduction for a contribution to an annuity, unless you hold it in an IRA.
 But be aware that if you hold an annuity in an IRA or another "qualified" retirement account, you would be subject to IRS contribution limits and required minimum distributions.

-Other advantages of a deferred annuity include:
+Other advantages of a variable annuity include:

 An income annuity offers you a way to get cash flow after you retire and to help protect against the risk that you'll outlive your savings.
 If you choose a fixed income annuity, you can get stable payments for life and have confidence that your income is guaranteed by the insurance company.